Fighting Words in Romeo and Juliet

-IS A JUDGMENTAL LOOK ALREADY A TYPE OF BULLYING? – The look that says “You’re not one of us; the look that says you’re an outsider, an inferior, a loser, a geek or a freak?”
+IS A JUDGMENTAL LOOK ALREADY A TYPE OF BULLYING? – The look that says “You’re not one of us”; the look that says “you’re an outsider,” “an inferior,” “a loser,” “a geek” or “a freak.”
 This we-don’t-want-you look is typically driven by jealousy, envy, and/or insecurity.
-Some people need to put other people down to raise themselves up.
+As stated above, some people need to put other people down to raise themselves up.
 That’s their weakness.
-The victim’s weakness is to allow words and labels to diminish him or her.
+The victim’s weakness is to allow words and labels to diminish her or him.
 Sampson, a Capulet servant, calls the Montagues dogs:

 SAMPSON: A dog of the house of Montague moves me.

 For Tybalt the name Montague is a sufficiently detestable label:

 TYBALT: I hate the word [peace]/As I hate hell, and all Montagues, and thee.